 Will does a short piece to camera explaining the reasons behind his film.

-Click on the image to see the full article or TV interview
+Click on the image to see the full article, TV interview or Podcast

 May 26th, 2019

 In this episode we hear the life-changing story of Rubayet, who became a paraplegic in the summer of 2018.
 Disability campaigner Will Pike and fellow wheelchair user meets Rubayet to find out how he’s coping with a life-changing spinal injury.

 Over the past few years Will has worked with some wonderful people.

 Over the next few years he hopes to work with many more.

 As one of the largest organisations dedicated to helping disabled people, Scope were keen to support Will and his accessibility campaign.
 They used their online presence to promote his film, as well as provide a platform for Will to write a follow-up blog.
 Since then, the two have joined forces to further highlight disability issues, including Doug Paulley's successful court hearing and the 2017 Disability Hustings.